symfony/symfony-docs/best_practices.rst

 :ref:`Rendering forms <rendering-forms>` and :ref:`processing forms <processing-forms>` are two of the main tasks when handling forms.
-Both are too similar (most of the time, almost identical), so it's much simpler to let a single controller action handle both.
+Both are too similar (most of the time, almost identical), so it is much simpler to let a single controller action handle both.

 .. _best-practice-internationalization: